kmmankad/matasano-cuda/challenge1/openacc/README.md

 # Hex2Base64 - with OpenACC
 This is a simple C-openACC based implementation of the initial single threaded implementation in ../host.
-It uses the PGI compiler's implementation of the OpenACC standard.
+It uses the PGI C compiler's implementation of the OpenACC standard.

 Why a C version?
-The machine I have access to runs Windows, and the PGI C++ Compiler (pgc++) is not available for windows.
+The machine I have access to runs Windows, and the PGI C++ Compiler (pgc++) is not available for windows in the latest release.

 ### Description
 To build: